pippinbarr/cart263-2020/course-information/tools-of-the-trade.md

 Now it's installed!
 (You should be able to go to the `Packages` menu at the top of the screen and see the package listed as an option there.)

-## Git
+## Version control

-We use __version control__ as a central part of this course.
-Specifically, we will use version control software called Git and an online repository host called GitHub.
+We use version control as a central part of this course.
+Specifically, we will use version control software called __Git__ and an online repository host called __GitHub__.
 Git can be used on the command line, but to make our lives easier we'll use software.
 You can choose between two options: GitHub Desktop, or Atom's built in Git tools.

 ### GitHub Desktop